 This was really confusing for me but totally makes sense now.
 I hope that this short writeup helps clear up the “Reserved” status mystery

 As usual, leave your comments below if you have any questions or drop me a line.
 I’d be happy to help.

-Additional read, copied from this thread;
+Additional read, originally published on this this thread;

 Here are a few of the most common reasons for Units being reserved: